shearer12345/talkLiSC2014_Feb/talk.md

 - the voice that was always missing from this conversation was that of the creator him/herself

-- Desiging-from within is in contrast with Gaver's cultural commentators or Hook et al's use of documentary as an investigatory tool
+- *designing from within* is in contrast with Gaver's cultural commentators or Hook et al's use of documentary as an investigatory tool
-  - both which use an outsider's account of a design and thencommunicate it back to the designer
+  - both which use an outsider's account of a design and then communicate it back to the designer

-- situating ourselves within the design and taking the role of performer during the humanaquarium performance allows
+- situating ourselves within the design and taking the role of performer during the humanaquarium performance allowed
   - first-hand experience
   - simultaneous dialogical exchange with users
-  - leading us to a number of insights that may have been overlooked in a traditional design process
+  - leading to a number of insights that may have been overlooked in a traditional design process

+###Insights

 - A tension emerged between:
   - our instincts and desires as musicians to make more complex and (to us) more satisfying musical pieces